deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **PID Imax**<br>
 The integral accumulator higher limit.<br>
   - **PID Imin**<br>
-The integral accumulator lower limit.<br>
+The integral accumulator lower limit.
+As the system can't do anything to actively cool down the tip, it's usually set to 0.<br>
   - **Cal250**<br>
 The stored value for 250ºC calibration.<br>
   - **Cal350**<br>